kragen/dernocua/text/principled-apl-redux.md

 starts, if there’s no risk to termination behavior, we can run all the fields peremptorily in sequence, one after the other.
 In other cases, it may be sensible to do a slightly modified version of the same
-thing: concatenate the code, put a conditional jump past the computation of each field, based on, for example, a bitmap of fields whose computation is desired: the abjunction of the dependencies of a desired-fields bitmap and an already-computed-fields bitmap.
+thing: concatenate the code and put a conditional jump past the computation of each field.
+The jump can be based on, for example, a bitmap of fields whose computation is desired: the abjunction of the dependencies of a desired-fields bitmap and an already-computed-fields bitmap.
 In many cases, we can jump directly to the first not-yet-computed field, and